The Bankrate promise

 - Seal showers and tubs to prevent water leakage.

-- Know the location of your water main valve and shut if off when a problem arises.
+- Know the location of your main water valve and shut it off when a problem arises.

-- Before leaving home for vacation, shut off the water supply to appliances such as refrigerators and washing machines.
+- Before leaving home for vacation, shut off the water supply to refrigerators and washing machines.